dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 will appear in the future that will be easier to adopt than a memory-safe language.

-Solutions like HFI are not replacements for migrating to memory-safe languagues or implementing user-level software sandboxing abstractions, they are a supplement to it for the particularly difficult to secure case where code is compiled at runtime, where any logic bug ends up being equivalent to RCE.
+Solutions like HFI are not replacements for migrating to memory-safe languages or implementing user-level software sandboxing abstractions, they are a supplement to it for the particularly difficult to secure case where code is compiled at runtime, where any logic bug ends up being equivalent to RCE.